-In order to be eligible, artists must be residents of the Yukon for at least two years immediately prior to the application date deadline (March 31, 2021) and be engaged in creating and producing original works of art on a part-time or full-time basis.
+In order to be eligible, artists must be residents of the Yukon for at least two years immediately prior to the application deadline (February 28, 2023) and be engaged in creating and producing original works of art on a part-time or full-time basis.
 In recognition of the unique relationship which Yukon First Nations people have had with the land since time immemorial, Yukon First Nations artists who are not Yukon residents but who have maintained a significant connection to the Yukon are also eligible.

 Eligible art submissions must have been produced after February 28, 2018.
 They must be original works of art such as (but not limited to): painting, carving, sculpture, ceramics, printmaking, electronic media, photography, textiles, glass, regalia, jewelry and drawing, and should reflect the artist’s best work.